-1. Payables from exchange transactions - The variance is within acceptable levels.

-2. Consumer deposits - The municipal entity's budgets assumption were that customers on rotational meters were to be converted to prepaid meters which could have resulted in a reduction in the consumer deposit.
+- 1. Payables from exchange transactions The variance is due to a number of factors namely accrued leave pay and electricity connections that could not be completed due to the effects of Covid 19. - 2.
+Consumer deposits The municipal entity's budgets assumption were that customers on rotational meters were to be converted to prepaid meters which could have resulted in a reduction in the consumer deposit.
 This assumption was affected by the COVID-19 lockdown.